 |Height||167 m a.s.l.|

-This small commune high up on the hill at 167 metres above sea level was in the past linked to a mineral and agricultural economy; today, it is one of Elba's livliest and most characteristic towns, rich in fascinating history.
+This small town that sits high up on the hill at 167 metres above sea level was in the past linked to a mineral and agricultural economy; today, it is one of Elba's liveliest and most characteristic towns, rich in fascinating history.

 During the Middle Ages, Capoliveri was fortified by the Pisans against the continuous Saracen pirate attacks.
-Proof of this period are the remains of the San Michele Church, a Romanesque style place of worship, where Pope Gregory XI held mass in 1376.
+Proof of this period are the remains of the Church of San Michele, a place of worship built in Romanesque style, where Pope Gregory XI held mass in 1376.

-The commune is divided into four districts: il Fosso (the Ditch), la Torre (the Tower), la Fortezza (the Fortress) and the Baluardo (the Bulwark), and every September they celebrate the traditional Festa dell'Uva (Grape festival), confronting eachother amidst magnificent choreographies based on various themes of the grape harvest.
+The town is divided into four districts: il Fosso (the Ditch), la Torre (the Tower), la Fortezza (the Fortress) and il Baluardo (the Bulwark), and every September they celebrate the traditional Festa dell'Uva (Grape festival), confronting eachother amidst magnificent choreographies based on various themes of the grape harvest.

-During the summer months, there is a free shuttle bus service that leaves from the car parks at the bottom of Capoliveri (next to the cemetery and at the junction for Naregno); this way you can park your car in one of the big car parks below the town and walk up to the Town hall where a two minute walk takes you into the town centre.
+During the summer months, there is a free shuttle bus service that leaves from the car parks at the bottom of Capoliveri (next to the cemetery and at the junction for Naregno); this way you can park your car in one of the big car parks at the foot of the town and walk up to the Town hall where a short walk takes you right to the old part of the town centre.
 It is an excellent, free service, definitely worth making the most of, since finding somewhere to park in Capoliveri after 9.00 p.m. is very difficult.